Skip to main content

 "I have potatoes, cheese, and broccoli.
 What can I make for dinner?"

-You can even ask it to adjust recipes for dietary needs: "Make that recipe dairy-free" or "Give me a low-sodium version."
+You can ask it to adjust for dietary needs: "Make that recipe dairy-free" or "Give me a low-sodium version" or "I'm diabetic — can you suggest something suitable?"

 Travel Planning